 The EU Falsified Medicines Directive will introduce major changes for community pharmacists across the UK when its requirements for medicines verification are introduced from 9th February 2019.
-This page sets out what has happened recently and considers the impact that the UK leaving the European Union might have.
+This page sets out the current state of play on FMD and considers the impact that the UK leaving the European Union might have.

-The UK has been making solid progress towards being ready for FMD.
-Following the publication of the Delegated Regulation, the existing cross-sector working group was formally established as the UK Medicines Verification Organisation, under the name SecurMed UK.
+The UK has made solid progress towards being ready for FMD.
+Following the publication of the Delegated Regulation, the UK Medicines Verification Organisation was formally established under the name SecurMed UK.
 This body has five voting directors; one each from research-led manufacturers (ABPI), generic manufacturers (BGMA), parallel traders (BAEPD), wholesalers (HDA) and “dispensing entities” – currently held under a joint agreement between the National Pharmacy Association and the Company Chemists’ Association.

 The Delegated Regulation is binding on all Member States of the EU once it takes effect from 9th February 2019.
 However, there are a few areas where each country can make adjustments that are relevant to its own supply chain model.
 Governments also get to set out the enforcement regime and the potential penalties for not complying with FMD.

 The Department of Health and Social Care (DHSC) and the Medicines and Healthcare products Regulatory Agency (MHRA) initiated a public consultation on 16th July 2018.
-The Community Pharmacy Working Group and pharmacy bodies will be responding and we also encourage pharmacy contractors and LPCs to be involved in the consultation process.
+The Community Pharmacy Working Group and pharmacy bodies responded to the consultation.

 What happens following Brexit?